mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/migrating-components-to-gh2/index.md

 The complete set of registered conversions can be inspected from within Grasshopper via the *Conversion Graph* entry in the Solver menu, which displays all conversion pairs known to the server as a chord diagram.

-{{< image url="/images/gh2/RegisteredTypeConversions.png" alt="The Type Conversion Diagram shows all centrally registered type coversions currently available." class="image_center" width="70%" >}}
+{{< image url="/images/gh2/RegisteredTypeConversions.png" alt="The Type Conversion Diagram shows all centrally registered type conversions currently available." class="image_center" width="70%" >}}

 # Renaming Cheat-Sheet